shepard5/Learning-to-Drive/README.md

-# Neural-Net-Universal-Function-Apporximator
+# Neural-Net-Playground
-The purpose of this repository is to explore the possibility of building a horseracing model that predicts race outcomes with significant accuracy.
-The goal is to learn more about machine learning techniques and model optimization with PyTorch and TensorFlow.
+Just playing around with different NN libraries and exploring their capabilities

+Horse Racing...
 Initial assumptions for bulding the model: Individual finishing times are independent, horse finishes are dependent, (are stable positions independent of horse times?) creating a model that predicts finishing times will be simpler because of independence.

-"Learning to Drive" and "Learning to Drive 2.0" utilizes a DQN and trains the model by approximating q-values (or the most optimal next step based on past attempts) using the Bellman equation.
-At each iteration, the model can opt to accelerate, brake, or turn the model left or right (4 total actions).
+"Learning to Drive" and "Learning to Drive 2.0" is a DQN - trains the model approximating q-values (most optimal next step based on prior info) using the Bellman equation.
+At each step, car can brake, turn left, right and accel (4 actions).

-Image classification playground provides a template for a convolution neural network for any image related datasets - autoformatting included.
+Image classification playground templates a convolution NN for any image related datasets - (image formatting in script).
 91% cancer identification success rate using pre-optimized hyperparameters from https://www.kaggle.com/datasets/preetviradiya/brian-tumor-dataset